lukeIam/BlackWriter/README.md

 ###Disclaimer:
 - I'm not affiliated with moses.
 Verlag the owner of the black stories app.
 - This tool only allows you to create stories which are compatible with the black stories app.
-- This tools does **NOT** allow to bypass the in-app purchases and get paid package for free.
+- This tool does **NOT** allow to bypass the in-app purchases and get paid package for free.

 ---
 ##Schreibe deine eigenen Geschichten für die black stories App (© moses.
 Verlag)